bdanMusic/catAPI/README.md

 # catAPI (Random Image API)

-An API for getting random image URL's from my cat using Spring Boot.
+An API for getting random image URL's of my cat using Spring Boot.

 ## Usage